tomwpublic/hubitat_unifiProtect/README.md

 * *more capabilities may be added over time.*
 <br><br>

-**Update (July 2021):** The companion server and server.py are no longer required if you are running Hubitat platform version 2.2.8.143 or later and version 1.3.0 or later of this integration.
-Please update to those versions for the best user experience.  **Previous info:** Note that this package requires a companion server that can run the python HTTP server script (server.py).
-You can run this just about anywhere, including a Raspberry Pi or desktop PC.

 Most of this implementation is based on the work shared here:

 * https://github.com/hjdhjd/homebridge-unifi-protect